anhinga/fluid/AtPartyTalk.md

 People are not really using this ability of RNNs to modify their own matrices for a number of reasons
-(e.g. paper [J. Schmidhuber, A `self-referential' weight matrix, 1993] seems to use very awkward encodings leading to high sensitivity of behavior of the net in question to small changes of parameters; see section 2.1 of the preprint for further discussion).
+(e.g. paper [J. Schmidhuber, <em>A `self-referential' weight matrix</em>, 1993]
+seems to use very awkward encodings leading to high sensitivity of behavior of the net in question to small changes of parameters; see section 2.1 of the preprint for further discussion).

-But we hope that the construction in the sections 1.4 and 3.3 of the preprint would work better and will make this self-modification facility usable in practice.
+But we hope that the construction in sections 1.4 and 3.3 of the preprint would work better and will make this self-modification facility usable in practice.

 --